maderaka/android-halte-map/README.md

 # android-halte-map

-Simple Halte Map application which use data from data.go.id
+Android Halte Map is a simple android app to show halte in Jakarta which use open data from data.go.id